anelendata/handoff/docs/quick_example.md

 ```
 42
 ```
-is the equivalent of running:
+...which is the equivalent of running:
 ```
 cat ./README.md | wc -l
 ```